 Patrick Cohn explains why athletes must learn to separate self-esteem from their level of performance in sports.

 Many athletes and performers I work with often wrongly determine their self-worth by how successful they feel about their sport.
-When an athlete performs well or feels successful, he or she can feel good about him or herself.
-However, the opposite is also true: despair and low self-esteem results when this person does not perform well or view him or herself as a failure.
+When an athlete performs well or feels successful, he or she can feel good about himself or herself.
+However, the opposite is also true: despair and low self-esteem result when a person does not perform well or views him or herself as a failure.

-Athletes are especially vulnerable to this problem of attaching self-esteem to one's performances because you are judged by how well you perform.
-However, society sends subtle signals that you must achieve in your sport to feel worthy as a person and that is the trap that many athletes fall into.
-In addition, if you are perfectionist, it does not help your self-esteem because you have such high expectations and are always so critical and hard on yourself.
+Athletes are especially vulnerable to this problem of attaching self-esteem to one's performances because they are judged by how well they perform.
+However, society sends subtle signals that you must achieve in your sport to feel worthy as a person, and that is the trap that many athletes fall into.
+Also, if you are a perfectionist, it does not help your self-esteem because you have such high expectations and are always so critical and hard on yourself.
 If you fall into this trap, your emotions, and how you feel about yourself, are heavily influenced by the perceptions of your performance, which can naturally vary from day to day.
-Thus, one day you have self-esteem and the next day it erodes due to what you think is a poor performance or practice.
-One athlete in my seminar stated: "Even if I felt I had a flawless performance, if I did not get a good reaction or the reaction I was looking for, I feel like a failure."
+Thus, one day you have self-esteem, and the next day it erodes due to what you think is poor performance or practice.
+One athlete in my seminar stated: "Even if I felt I had a flawless performance if I did not get a good reaction or the reaction I was looking for, I feel like a failure."
 This statement highlights how out of control one can feel about his or her success or failure, and thus make negative judgements about one's performance.

 What is self-esteem?